cdot/HSAC/sensors/README.md

 ```
 Expect to see devices such as `28-0316027f81ff`

-## Power sensor
+## PC817 sensor
-The power sensor is a simple coil that generates a current when A/C is
+The PC817 is an opto-isolated power sensor that simply drives a GPIO pin high when power is active.
-active.
-A simple amplifier is then used to drive a GPIO pin high.
-Software
-is then used to smooth out the inevitable bumps from the A/C to avoid having
-to do any rectification.
-The power sensor circuit is shown in
-`Current sensor.svg`

 # Server Configuration
 You will need to install node.js and npm.